SR&ED Lease Expenditures Policy

 B.1 Explanation of changes

-The following are the explanation of changes to the SR&ED Lease Expenditures Policy as part of the revision of December 18, 2014:
+The following are the explanations of changes to the SR&ED Lease Expenditures Policy as part of the June 8, 2026, revision:

-Section 1.0 has been revised to include additional wording to explain that the rules contained in this policy document are applicable to lease expenditures made before 2014.
+Section 1.0 has been revised to include additional wording to explain that the rules contained in this policy document are applicable to lease expenditures incurred before 2014 and after December 15, 2024.

-Appendix A.1 has been revised to update the legislative references.
+We revised Appendix A.1 to update the legislative references.

 Other minor formatting and editing corrections were made throughout the document.